AlmaLinux/almalinux-backgrounds-extras/README.md

-# almalinux-backgrounds-extras
+# AlmaLinux Backgrounds Extras

-AlmaLinux Background Extras - files for KDE and XFCE use
+AlmaLinux Background Extras `almalinux-backgrounds-extras` - rpm package to distribute files for KDE and XFCE use.
+This package depends on `almalinux-backgrounds`.